jchanxtarov/sent-xrec/README.md

 # Disentangling Likes and Dislikes in Personalized Generative Explainable Recommendation

+Please also read our research paper, [Disentangling Likes and Dislikes in Personalized Generative Explainable Recommendation ](https://dl.acm.org/doi/10.1145/3696410.3714583), accepted by WWW 2025 for more details.

 - [Disentangling Likes and Dislikes in Personalized Generative Explainable Recommendation](#disentangling-likes-and-dislikes-in-personalized-generative-explainable-recommendation)
   - [Citation](#citation)
   - [Usage](#usage)